-Our service will include popular carols and beautiful music from professional performers, with festive readings from our celebrity guests and supporters.
+In 2019 our service included popular carols and beautiful music from professional performers, with festive readings from our celebrity guests and supporters.

-Guests will enjoy performances from the internationally renowned classical singer Carly Paoli and soloist Tom Elwes from the Tewkesbury Abbey Schola Cantorum.
+Guests enjoyed performances from the internationally renowned classical singer Carly Paoli and soloist Tom Elwes from the Tewkesbury Abbey Schola Cantorum.

-The Marlborough Stroke Association Christmas Choir will perform under choirmaster Adam Staines alongside the Pinewood School Chapel Choir under Niki Bell .
+The Marlborough Stroke Association Christmas Choir performed under choirmaster Adam Staines alongside the Pinewood School Chapel Choir under Niki Bell .

-Lessons will be read by radio and television broadcaster Chris Tarrant, Strictly Come Dancing star Viscountess Emma Weymouth, bestselling poet Charly Cox, BBC presenter Will Glennon, and adventurer David Hempleman-Adams.
-Stroke survivor Martin Stephen will give an address (author and former high master of St Paul’s School and Manchester Grammar School).
+Lessons were read by radio and television broadcaster Chris Tarrant, Strictly Come Dancing star Viscountess Emma Weymouth, bestselling poet Charly Cox, BBC presenter Will Glennon, and adventurer David Hempleman-Adams.
+Stroke survivor Martin Stephen gave an address (author and former high master of St Paul’s School and Manchester Grammar School).